Navigating Office Culture Like a Boss

 SCENARIO 4: AT SOCIAL GATHERINGS

-Likable: You understand that connecting outside of the office environment can enhance relationships with your superiors, peers and subordinates, so you occasionally go to happy hours, dinners, birthday celebrations to show face and be human.
+Likable: You understand that connecting outside of the office can enhance relationships with your superiors, peers, and subordinates, so you occasionally attend happy hours, dinners, and birthday celebrations to show your face and be human.

-Door Mat: You go to everything you can at great personal cost, in fact you are the organizer in chief!
+Door Mat: You do everything you can at great personal cost; in fact, you are the organizer in chief!

 SCENARIO 5: WHEN YOUR COLLEAGUE MAKES A MISTAKE

-Likable: You listen, offer support and fair counsel if asked.
+Likable: You listen and offer support and fair counsel if asked.
 You mind your business.

-Tyrant: You mock them or highlight the error to anyone that will listen.
+Tyrant: You mock them or highlight the error to anyone who will listen.

 SCENARIO 6: WHEN YOUR SUBORDINATE MAKES A MISTAKE

 Likable: You want them to learn accountability but understand that they still have your support.
-You listen patiently, are honest and fair about the consequences and help them come up with a solution that can be jointly presented to those affected.
+You listen patiently, are honest and fair about the consequences, and help them devise a solution that can be jointly presented to those affected.

 Door Mat: You throw your cape on, take full responsibility and apologize profusely to anyone who will listen.